fsi-open/admin-bundle/Resources/doc/admin_element_crud.md

      */
     public function getName()
     {
-        return 'admin.apartment.name'; // names are translated in twig so you can use translation key as name }
+        return 'Users'; // names are translated in twig so you can use translation key as name }

     /**